mainguyen189/data-mining-assignments/Neural network/README.md

 ROC curve gives us the relationship between our true positive rate and our false positive rate.
-A true positive would be correctly identifying a patient with Pneumonia, while a false positive would be incorrectly identifying a healthy person as having pneumonia.
 Like with accuracy, we want our AUC to be as close to 1.0 as possible.